Welcome to NZM Rentals

 What facilities are on board?

-All New Zealand campervan hire come with amenities including kitchen utensils such as adequate cutlery, crockery and cooking equipment
+It comes with amenities including kitchen utensils such as adequate cutlery, crockery and cooking equipment.

 Are your vehicles 4WD or 2WD?